 Egg it on!

-Our good neighbor The Vintage Contessa, had a bumper crop of fresh eggs from her fancy backyard chicken coop.
-They were so pretty, that I put them in front of the camera for some new San Francisco food photography before we gobbled them up.
+Our good neighbor and friend, The Vintage Contessa, shared a bumper crop of fresh eggs from her fancy backyard chicken coop (complete with chandelier).
+The eggs were so colorful and iconic, that I put them in front of the camera for some new photography before we gobbled them up.

 Loving the subtle blue-greens of many of the eggs, with the occasional pop of bright orange amongst the taupe, I opted for an old light blue painted plywood backdrop.
 The grain and striations of the streaks of paint added a hint of country to the pop art rock-and-roll.